DoctorPCOD/microcontrollers-notes/13_week-thirteen.md

 - Identify timing issues and events
 - Describe different types of memory used in microcontroller systems

-[^1]: It's possible I may teach assembly during one of these lectures.
+[^1]: It's possible I may start teaching assembly during this lecture.
 Refer to week 14 notes for the outline.